-- If this event had not happened I would not have become a Jesus-follower.
-I needed something experiential that could change me.
+- If this event had not happened, I don't know that I would have become a Jesus-follower.
+I needed something experiential that could waken me.
 It happened.

 - I agree with William James who, in his Varieties of Religious Experience, writes: "A mystical experience is authoritative for the one who experiences it.
 But a mystical experience that happens to one person need not be authoritative for other people."
 I'm good with that.
 (With the exception that the mystical-religious experiences of certain other persons have carried authority with me because of, to me, their credibility.)

 - My initial religious experience ripped me out of non-reflective deism into full-blown Christian theism.
 I now believed in God, and in Jesus.
-This experiential belief had an evidential quality for me, and propelled me to go after an understanding of what had happened.
-45 years later, this has not stopped.
+This experience-based belief had an evidential quality for me, propelling me to go after an understanding of what had happened.
+Now, forty-nine years later, this has not stopped.
 Today I am a deeper believer in God and Jesus than ever.

 - True religion (not the jeans - they are too expensive) includes experience.
 Theory without experience is empty.
 Hebrew-Christianity is essentially about a relationship with God; a mutual indwelling experiential reality.
 This includes prayer-as-dialogue with God, the sense of God's presence, being-led by God, and so on.
 (I write a book on my experiences of God - Praying.)
 And worship.
 Worship is experiential and logical in the sense that: If God is love, and God is real, and love is about relationship (love has an "other"), then it follows that one will know and be known by God. ("Know," in Hebrew, means experiential intimacy, and not Cartesian subject-object distance.
-For more see, e.g., the current writings of James K.A.
+For more see, e.g., the writings of James K.A.
 Smith.
 See also Notre Dame philosopher Alvin Plantinga's chapter of faith as knowledge, in Knowledge and Christian Belief.
 See Craig Keener's Miracles, and his Spirit Hermeneutics.)